w3f/Grants-Program/applications/Unite DAO.md

 In the Phase section, we also mark with yellow "-" when the task is expected to be done and a green box named "done" when the task is finished.

-Community Team Member Art Kateiva is responsible for checking if everything is done on time.
+Community Team Member Art Kateiva and Operations Team Member Sandra is responsible for checking if everything is done on time.